Close Confidently.

 Using Perclose™ ProStyle™ Device: Improved EP Lab Workflow, Enhanced Patient Experience

-The Perclose™ ProStyle™ closure device transforms an otherwise lengthy patient recovery to a much shorter recovery time, which in turn leads to a positive patient experience:
+The Perclose™ ProStyle™ closure device transforms an otherwise lengthy patient recovery to a shorter recovery time, which in turn leads to a positive patient experience:

-• Time to hemostasis (TTH) is ~6 minutes10
+• Time to hemostasis (TTH) is ~6.5 minutes for an average of 3.5 access sites

-• Time to ambulation (TTA) is 2 hours1
+• Time to ambulation (TTA) is >/1 hour1◊**

-The rapid time to hemostasis allows EPs to verify the status of the closure while the patient is still under their care, enhancing confidence in the entire procedure from access to closure.
+The rapid time to hemostasis allows EPs to verify the status of the closure while the patient is still under their care1, enhancing confidence in the entire procedure from access to closure.
 Moreover, it’s potentially beneficial to the EP lab and hospital staff when patients are quickly ambulating, freeing up beds, and discharged the same day.

 Return to Top

-Impact of Faster Hemostasis and Patient Discharge on the EP Lab: Greater Efficiency, Lower Costs, Better Patient Experience
+Impact of Faster Hemostasis and Patient Discharge on the EP Lab: Potentially Greater Efficiency, Lower Costs, Better Patient Experience

 Early Ambulation and Same-Day Discharge for Atrial Fibrillation Ablation Cases